 The Carnegie Endowment does not take institutional positions on public policy issues; the views represented on this website are the author’s own and do not necessarily reflect the views of the Endowment, its staff, or its trustees.

 This site is owned and operated by The Carnegie Endowment for International Peace.
-Your privacy on the Internet is of the utmost importance to us.
+Your privacy both offline and online is of the utmost importance to us.